How we can help

 Are you under 18 and experiencing cyberbullying or online abuse?

 eSafety can take action to get serious cyberbullying material removed, and provide advice, support and assistance if you are an Australian child or young person under 18.
 But for eSafety to investigate cyberbullying, the harmful content must meet a legal ‘threshold’.
-The harmful content must have first been reported to the service or platform used to send, post or share it – at least 48 hours before it is reported to eSafety.
+The harmful content must have first been reported to the service or platform used to send, post or share it before it is reported to eSafety.

 Parents or carers can make also make a complaint on behalf of someone under 18.
 Find out more information about how you can report cyberbullying to us.